Scribouilli/toctoctoc/README.md

 # Toctoctoc

-This project is a generic server to connect to a forge service via OAuth.
+This project is a generic server to connect to a OAuth identity service.
-Currently, the implemented forge services are GitHub and GitLab (via `gitlab.com`).
+Currently, the implemented services are GitHub and GitLab through `gitlab.com`.

-After having logged in with the forge, this server forwards everything useful (secret token, refresh token if necessary) to the client-side.
-From there, the client-side code communicates directly with the forge without intermediaries.
+After having logged in with the service, this server forwards everything useful (secret token, refresh token if necessary) to the client-side.
+From there, the client-side code communicates directly with the service without intermediaries.
-This is possible with the implemented forges (GitHub, GitLab) because they have CORS headers open on many API endpoints.
+This is possible with the implemented services (GitHub, GitLab) because they have CORS headers open on many API endpoints.

 - [Workflow example](#workflow-example)